alanwatsonforster/glass/src/glass/aircraftdata/B-26 and A-26.md

 The B-26C has only the six .50 cal wing guns compared to the fourteen .50 cal nose and wing guns of the B-26B.

 Gun effectiveness reduced for lower rate of fire of the M2 (800 RPM) compared to M3 (1200 RPM) in [e615570](https://github.com/alanwatsonforster/glass/commit/e61557086cfc61119e920453d1bded66bac57bd3).
 The AtA ratings can be found by matching total RPM.
 The AtG ratings seem to be 2/3 for each M3, which would translate to 01/2 for each M2.

+### Ammunition

+Drendel (p.
+5) states that the nose guns had 400 rounds (15.0 ammo) each and the turret guns 500 rounds (19.0 ammo) each.

 ### Radar